mantou132/gem/README.md

   The template engine uses [lit-html](https://github.com/Polymer/lit-html), bundle size, performance of addition, deletion, modification, and memory usage are better than React and Vue, [here](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts-results/table.html) is the performance comparison between lit-html and React and Vue;

 - **Asynchronous rendering:**
-  Contains an `AsyncGemElement` class, which will avoid blocking the main thread for a long time when continuously rendering (such as creating a list) of this type of element, providing a smooth user experience;
+  which will avoid blocking the main thread for a long time when continuously rendering (such as creating a list) of element, providing a smooth user experience;

 - **Support back button:**
   Drop-down menus, drawer-style menus, and pop-up windows can be closed with the back button just like native apps, and can also perform similar confirmation actions before closing;